-A breast biopsy is a procedure that removes some breast tissue from a target area, so that it can be checked in a lab to see what the cause of the abnormality is—whether it is a benign disease or if there is presence of abnormal cells and cancer.
+A breast biopsy is a procedure that removes some breast tissue from a target area so that it can be checked in a lab to see what the cause of the abnormality is—whether it is a benign disease or if there is a presence of abnormal cells and cancer.

 Commonly, breast biopsies are performed to diagnose various abnormalities that can present with or without symptoms.
 These include evaluations of: